 I live in Leeds where I’m discovering the joys and complexities and of being a fledging herbalist.
 A desire to learn an approach to healthcare which is empowered and can bring a connection with the earth led me to study herbalism at the Scottish School of Herbal Medicine and at Lincoln university.
 I’ve long been concerned with access to herbal medicine in the broadest senses – to the herbs themselves, around re/gaining traditional knowledge and with treatment being available for people on low incomes.
 Other activities include attending births, walking in the hills and seeking out live music of an interesting variety (not all at the same time.
 To date).

-I’ve been running ‘Introduction to herbal medicine’ workshops in London which cover basic and experiential knowledge / use of plant medicine looked at in the context and as part of political and social change.
-Over the years I’ve been involved with running women’s health workshops and compiled some of the information shared there into a book Threads.
-I practice massage, write, have been trying things with performance, and walk outside the city to breathe in a wide horizon as often as I can.
-I look forward to the gathering and all the exchanges and connections it can facilitate.
+I run various health related workshops, including an ‘Introduction to herbal medicine’ which covers basic and experiential knowledge/use of plant medicine looked at in the context and as part of political and social change.
+Over the years I’ve been involved with running feminist health workshops and compiled some of the information shared there into a book Threads.
+I am a bodyworker, poet/performer, and walk outside the city to breathe in a wide horizon as often as I can.

 I am a community herbalist practicing in east London and over the 4 years since qualifying I have been connecting and working with a wide range of people, plants and communities in the urban environment.
 I am passionate about sharing knowledge communally around plant medicine and the role this can have in changing the way we live in society and with our natural world.
 The energy I am finding in people with this work is inspiring and heartening and I have been involved with projects & networks in Walthamstow where I live and beyond, around community food growing, herbal medicine workshops and walks, sustainable living and accessible healthcare for all.